btorreskunai/Kunai-handbook/3. Benefits & Perks/C. Other Protected Absences.md

 All court and jury duty days are covered under Kunai's unlimited paid time off policy, therefore your regular pay will not be affected.

 ## Other Leaves of Absence

+Any other extended absences will be addressed as they arise.
+Kunai will comply with all minimum legal requirements.